Herman Goldstine: BRL and the Moore School

-The firing table calculations were accomplished by about one hundred women operating mechanical desk calculators.
+The firing table calculations were accomplished by about one hundred women operating mechanical calculators.
 Each combination of gun, round and geographical region required a unique set of firing tables.
 It took about 750 calculations to compute a single trajectory and each table had about 3,000 trajectories.
 It took a human computer at least 7 hours to calculate one trajectory.
 To increase production, BRL enlisted the computing facilities of the Moore School of Electrical Engineering at the University of Pennsylvania and Goldstine was the liaison between BRL and the university.